 Earth Love United

-UX/UI Design: Mobile App
+UX Research and UX/UI Design: Mobile App

 Social Media for Climate Activism

 The client, Earth Love United, is an international non-profit organization, based in Nigeria, that fights for environmental justice and advocates for climate change.
 The organization strives to drive awareness of climate-related issues and advocates for climate solutions through social media campaigns, podcasts, newsletters, and their founder's book, The Green Energy Boom.
 ELU is particularly interested in getting young people involved in the fight for climate justice, by connecting them to mentors in the environmental justice world.
 Our team created the design for a social media app based on this premise.

 Part of five-person team of UX/UI Designers at Moment Studio.
 My work included competitive analysis, recruiting interview participants, conducting interviews, creating initial sketches, low-fidelity wireframes, and high fidelity screens.

 The Earth Love United Mobile app is a centralized resource where users can find out about trending news in the climate justice world, connect with like-minded individuals, and meet new people.